What is an employment contract?

 To minimise future misunderstandings, we recommend providing a written contract with the offer letter so that the new employee can return an acceptance letter with a signed copy of the employee contract.

-Different types of employment contracts
+Different types of employee agreements

 There are several different employment types.
 Each requires a slightly different document.